Vertigo in Dogs: What Is Canine Vestibular Disease?

 Treatment for Vestibular Disease in Dogs

-The treatment for vestibular disease will depend on your dog's specific case.
+The treatment for vestibular disease in dogs will depend on the specific case.
 If there is a known cause, then treating the underlying problem should resolve the vestibular issues.
 For example, an ear infection can be treated with medication or surgery, and a brain tumor can be treated surgically, with radiation therapy, or with chemotherapy.